stanleyeosakul/angular-universal-firebase/README.md

 # AngularUniversalFirebase
-This step-by-step tutorial will show you how to deploy a Angular App with server-side rendering using Angular Universal using Firebase Hosting.
+This step-by-step tutorial will show you how to deploy a Angular App with server-side rendering using Angular Universal with Firebase Hosting.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
 * Angular version: 5.0.0
 * Firebase version: 3.16.0